ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 # Public Homenet Reverse Zone {#sec-reverse}

 Public Homenet Reverse Zone works similarly to the Public Homenet Zone.
-The main difference is that ISP that provides the IP connectivity is likely also the owner of the corresponding reverse zone and administrating the Reverse Public Authoritative Servers ( or being the DOI)
+The main difference is that ISP that provides the IP connectivity is likely also the owner of the corresponding reverse zone and administrating the Reverse Public Authoritative Servers.
-If so, the configuration and the setting of the Synchronization Channel and Control Channel can largely be automated.
+The configuration and the setting of the Synchronization Channel and Control Channel can largely be automated using DHCPv6 messages that are part of the IPv6 Prefix Delegation process.

 The Public Homenet Zone is associated with a Registered Homenet Domain and the ownership of that domain requires a specific registration from the end user as well as the HNA being provisioned with some authentication credentials.
 Such steps are mandatory unless the DOI has some other means to authenticate the HNA.